SteveHannay/Weather-Dashboard/README.md

 - A weather forecast will be displayed, consisting of a "Todays Weather" section and a "5 Day Forecast" section.

-- Forecasts information includes Temperature, Wind Speed and Humidity - as well as a descriptive icon.
+- Forecast information includes Temperature, Wind Speed and Humidity - as well as a descriptive icon.

 The user can type in a City name and click the "Search" button to select a different city.
 The cities weather will be displayed.